square-computersetup/square-computersetup.github.io/_pages/win-druva.md

 Enter your username ending in @squareup.com and click __Continue__ (This will not work with a @tidal.com or @block.xyz domain.
 You must use @squareup.com.)

 Chrome will launch and open to __cloud.druva.com__.
-This should automatically activate your account (if you have not recently performed a Duo SSO login, you'll be prompted to do so).
+This should automatically activate your account (if you have not recently performed a Okta SSO login, you'll be prompted to do so).

 When the __Open InSync?__ pop-up appears, click [Open InSync](#insync){: .btn .btn--inverse .btn--small}